mjishnu/pypdl/README.md

 The `AutoShutdownFuture` class is a wrapper for concurrent.futures.Future object that shuts down the eventloop and executor when the result is retrieved.

-##### Parameters

-- `future`: The Future object to be wrapped.
-- `executor`: The executor to be shut down when the result is retrieved.
-- `loop`: The eventloop to be stopped when result is retrieved.

 ##### Methods

 - `result(timeout=None)`: Retrieves the result of the Future object and shuts down the executor.
 If the download was successful, it returns a `FileValidator` object; otherwise, it returns `None`.